 In addition, in Spring 2020, CHC conducted a 3-day intensive study (i.e., Student Voices 2020) aimed at learning about students' journey from how they found their college to present-day impact of COVID-19.
 A representative sample of 78 students participated.
 Findings stemming from this work showed that while most students feel a sense of belonging at Crafton, African American/Black students are more likely to report feeling left out.
-African American/Black students' sense of belonging despite being a small sub-population similar in size to African American/Black students.
+African American/Black students' sense of being left out is especially prominent when we compare them to Asian students who do feel a sense of belonging despite being a small sub-population similar in size to African American/Black students.